M.A., Ph.D., University of Notre Dame, History and Philosophy of Science

 B.A., Swarthmore College

-Roberta M. Berry, J.D., Ph.D., is Associate Professor and Director, Law, Science and Technology Program at Georgia Tech and a Faculty Fellow at Georgia State University College of Law.
+Roberta M. Berry, J.D., Ph.D., is associate professor and director, Law, Science and Technology Program at Georgia Institute of Technology and a faculty fellow at Georgia State University College of Law.
 She is a former practicing attorney in health law and a former law professor in health law, bioethics, medical malpractice, insurance law, and contracts.
-Dr. Berry’s research and teaching focus on bioethics, health law and policy, and the legal, ethical, and policy implications of bioscience and biotechnology research and innovation.
+Berry’s research and teaching focus on bioethics, health law and policy, and the legal, ethical, and policy implications of bioscience and biotechnology research and innovation.

 Her awards from Georgia Tech include: Class of 1940 W. Howard Ector Outstanding Teacher Award (Georgia Tech 2005); Ivan Allen Jr. Faculty Legacy Award (Ivan Allen College of Liberal Arts 2004); and Outstanding Faculty Member (Student Government Association 2001).